Gal Cohen

-Cohen started his career in 2001, when he signed to Hapoel Petah Tikva.
+Cohen was born and raised in moshav, Dor, Israel, to an Israeli-Jewish family.
+He started his career in 2001, when he signed to Hapoel Petah Tikva.
 In 2006/2007, Cohen was loaned to Hapoel Nazareth Illit, after one year he backed to Petah Tikva and became the Captain.

 In August 2011. he had transferred to Bnei Yehuda Tel Aviv.